At Grand Rapids Christian Schools, we believe a student's learning and growth does not stop when second semester ends.

 The college essay is consistently ranked as one of the most important factors in the college admission decision.
 Join this unique workshop to learn from experts in the field of college essay writing, write and revise your own essays, and receive feedback and editing advice from a GRCHS instructor and local college admission representatives.
 This course will take place during June.
 Students should have their essay topics identified prior to the workshop.

-Drivers training Segment 1 and Segment 2 will be offered at GRCHS in partnership with Sears Authorized Driving School.
+Drivers training Segment 1 and Segment 2 will be offered at GRCHS in partnership with Official Driving School.

 Students in Segment 1 will complete their drivers training core requirements, which includes basic maneuvers, compliance, and safe driving strategies.
 More information about drivers training can be found here.